Last Updated on : 2022-02-17 05:43:44download

 });

-In the query of DP data, the response is asynchronously called back by IDevListener.onDpUpdate()
+The response to a DP query is asynchronously called back by IDevListener.onDpUpdate()

 .